 The latest ONS report does provide some relevant data based on age categories.
 Specifically, it includes separate data for the 60-69, 70-79 and 80+ age groups, but there is only one group of data for the 10-59 age group.

-At first glance, the data suggest that in each of the older age groups, all-cause mortality is lower in the vaccinated than in the unvaccinated. […]
+At first glance, the data suggest that in each of the older age groups, all-cause mortality is lower among vaccinated people than among unvaccinated people. [...]

-Despite this apparent evidence to support the efficacy of the vaccine – at least for the older age groups – a closer look at these data calls into question this conclusion.
-That's because we've shown a series of fundamental inconsistencies and flaws in the data. specific:
+Despite this apparent evidence supporting the vaccine's efficacy - at least for the older age groups - closer examination of these data calls this conclusion into question.
+That's because we've identified a series of fundamental inconsistencies and flaws in the data. specifically:

 - In each group, the non-Covid death rates in the three different categories of vaccinated people fluctuate in a volatile but consistent manner, far from the expected historical mortality rates.